feliperohdee/graphql-subscriptions/README.md

 ## Wht it does

-This is a simple GraphQl subscriptions manager, it takes care to group similar queries which belongs to same type, namespace and same variables, runs with maximum concurrency (thank u rxjs again), and dispatch data via stream.
+This is a simple GraphQl subscriptions manager, it takes care to group similar queries which belongs to same namespace, type and variables, runs with maximum concurrency (thank u rxjs again), and dispatch data via stream.

 ## Wht is doesn't